tweag/pirouette/tests/integration/MultiSigStateMachine/TUTORIAL.md

 ```

 To obtain correct TLA+ from the `transition` function
-above we must instruct `pirouette` to perform certain transformations to it.
+above we must inform `pirouette` about which parameter of the `transition` function
+represent the user input (also referred to as the contract's entrypoints).
 In fact, to go from `MultiSigStateMachine.flat` to a model-checkable TLA+ spec
-we need to run:
+we need to run the following command from the repository's root:

 ```
-cabal run pirouette -- MultiSigStateMachine.flat \
+cabal run pirouette -- tests/integration/MultiSigStateMachine/MultiSigStateMachine.flat \
   --prefix transition \
-  --pull-destr 2 \
-  --with-args param,st,i \
+  --with-args param,st,INPUT \
-  --tla-skel Skeleton.tla \
+  --tla-skel tests/integration/MultiSigStateMachine/Skeleton.tla \
   --action-wrapper "LET res == ___ IN st' = res.arg1 /\ txConstr' = res.arg0"
 ```